OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 C-Based Toolchain Hardening is a treatment of project settings that will help you deliver reliable and secure code when using C, C++ and Objective C languages in a number of development environments.
 This article will examine Microsoft and GCC toolchains for the C, C++ and Objective C languages.
 It will guide you through the steps you should take to create executables with firmer defensive postures and increased integration with the available platform security.
 Effectively configuring the toolchain also means your project will enjoy a number of benefits during development, including enhanced warnings and static analysis, and self-debugging code.

 There are four areas to be examined when hardening the toolchain: configuration, preprocessor, compiler, and linker.
 Nearly all areas are overlooked or neglected when setting up a project.
-The neglect appears to be pandemic, and it applies to nearly all projects including Auto-configured projects, Makefile-based, Eclipse-based, Visual Studio-based, and Xcode-based.
+The neglect appears to be pandemic, and it applies to nearly all projects including Auto-configured projects, makefile-based, Eclipse-based, Visual Studio-based, and Xcode-based.
 It's important to address the gaps at configuration and build time because it's difficult to impossible to [add hardening on a distributed executable after the fact](https://sourceware.org/ml/binutils/2012-03/msg00309.html) on some platforms.

 This is a prescriptive article, and it will not debate semantics or speculate on behavior.
 Some information, such as the C/C++ committee's motivation and pedigree for [`program diagnostics`, `NDEBUG`, `assert`, and `abort()`](https://groups.google.com/a/isocpp.org/forum/?fromgroups=#!topic/std-discussion/ak8e1mzBhGs), appears to be lost like a tale in the Lord of the Rings.
 As such, the article will specify semantics (for example, the philosophy of 'debug' and 'release' build configurations), assign behaviors (for example, what an assert should do in 'debug' and 'release' build configurations), and present a position.
 If you find the posture is too aggressive, then you should back off as required to suit your taste.